 Featuring undercover footage about the illegal wildlife trade and stories about the plight of individual animals rescued from the wildlife trade in Singapore.
 This talk aims to bring a global problem down to an individual level to highlight how the public have and will continue to play a vital role in making a difference for animals in Singapore.

-Louis is the Founder and Executive Director of ACRES, a Singaporean charity with a vision of a world where animals are treated with compassion and respect.
+Speaker: Mr. Louis Ng is the Founder and Executive Director of ACRES, a Singaporean charity with a vision of a world where animals are treated with compassion and respect.

 He received his Bachelor of Science in biology from the National University of Singapore and his Masters of Science in Primate Conservation from the Oxford Brookes University.